osbilln/chef/README.md

 Naehas DR Repo

-###ansible-control
+###dr-control

-Ansible playbook to configure the drbuild instance to manage DR and control DR cutover
+Ansible playbook to configure the dr_control instance to manage DR and automate cutover

 ###cloudformation